Genez-io/genezio-examples/javascript/hello-world/README.md

 The class is implemented in the `./server/hello.js` file.

-To deploy and test it run `genezio deploy`.
+To deploy and test it run `genezio deploy --backend`.
 Once the command was successfully executed you can run `node ./client/test-hello-sdk.js`.

 ## Run the example locally